-Fork in Watered Down Tteokbokki
+Fork in Watered-Down Tteokbokki

 I don’t think I ever grew out of my Pororo training chopsticks.
 Well, I guess they’re gone now—probably in a landfill somewhere with my blanket, named “Puddle” after its gray (originally white) color.
 My sister had greeted me one day, “Unni, Mom threw Puddle and Pororo away.”
 Running through the glass doors of my room, I flung my first-grade backpack onto the growing pile of laundry.
 The cupboards slammed open and closed.
 My already unmade bed grew messier.
 I cried that day.
 Maybe it was because I found Puddle and Pororo in the trash can or maybe it was because of the onion scraps already piled on top or maybe I was just an emotional kid.